zeek/zeek-docs/doc/scripts/base/bif/zeek.bif.zeek.rst

    Converts a :zeek:type:`port` to a :zeek:type:`count`.

-   :p: The :zeek:type:`port` to convert.
+   :param p: The :zeek:type:`port` to convert.

    :returns: The :zeek:type:`port` *p* as :zeek:type:`count`.